James Hemming: Eagle comic

 I came in on Eagle originally because Johnny Metcalfe of Colman, Prentis & Varley rang me up to know if I was interested in the project.
 I was drawn in to taking the original dummy around to show the teacher and head teacher organisations.
 We met first around then.
 The launch complete, you asked me to stay linked as your consultant.
 So there we, very pleasantly, were.
 As for those early days, there was the sheer miracle of Eagle appearing regularly as, for months, perforce, we had no time in hand.
 Then there was the solid identification and teamwork that somehow got the work done week by week.

 Humanism

-A member since its formation in 1963, Hemming was President of the British Humanist Association from 1977–1980, and vice-president until his death.
+A member since its formation in 1963, Hemming was President of the British Humanist Association from 1977 to 1980, and vice-president until his death.
 He served on the BHA's Education Committee for 30 years (c1966s–1998) and was a humanist representative on the Religious Education Council of England and Wales (1980s–1990s).
 He was also an honorary associate of the Rationalist Association and a vice-president of the Gay and Lesbian Humanist Association.

 He was a signatory to Humanist Manifesto II (1973).

 The James Hemming Essay Prize was established in 2009 and is administered by the British Humanist Association, New Humanist magazine and the South Place Ethical Society.
 The inaugural prizes were awarded in August 2009.